mj-e-boc/Warehouse-Inventory-Management-and-Optimization-Dashboard/readme.md

 # 📖 Warehouse Inventory Management and Optimization Dashboard <a name="about-project"></a>

-This project is a Python-based dashboard designed to simplify warehouse inventory management.
-By using predictive analytics, optimization techniques, and interactive visualizations, the dashboard aims to enhance decision-making, reduce waste, and optimize operations.
+The **Warehouse Inventory Management and Optimization Dashboard** is a Python-based project designed to simplify warehouse inventory management.
+By using predictive analytics, optimization techniques, and interactive visualizations, it helps stakeholders make data-driven decisions, reduce costs, and improve efficiency.

 ## 🛠 Built With <a name="built-with"></a>